elbee-cyber/elbee-cyber/README.md

 </p>
 <div size='20px'> Howdy!
 I'm Dylan, but online I go by elbee.
 I am a cybersecurity student, CTF team captain, programmer and an ex-game developer on Roblox.
 I love breaking stuff, but I also love seeing why stuff breaks.
 In the infosec industry, blue team duties are just as precious to me as the sought-after red.
 Eighteen and striving to make a difference in that vastly changing threat landscape! :smile: (I'm also a boxer, not that that matters)
   <br></br>
 Interested in like, anything?
-Hit me up, I'm a friendly guy!
-(Currently not looking for any work) elbee_ez@protonmail.com
+Hit me up, I'm a friendly guy! dontopenthis@protonmail.com
 </div>

+<h1> Certifications </h1>
+- eJPT | eLearnSecurity

 <h1> Previous Experience </h1>